Pipeline Stages

 • Asynchronously list files in remote storage

-# Using some imaginary client
+# Using some imaginary async network client

 async def list_bucket(bucket: str) -> AsyncIterator[str]: